 The more I researched hypnotism, the more it seemed like the magic fix I was looking for.
 How great would it be to take a nap and wake up completely over him?

 One day, I was at work Googling “how to get over your ex” when an article about Katy Perry came up.
 It said that after her divorce from Russell Brand, she went to a hypnotist who specialized in heartbreak and it “healed her.”
 I spent the rest of the workday going down a rabbit hole of researching hypnotism for breakups.

 Initially, I thought hypnotism was a weird magic trick that could make someone quack like a duck in a quick finger snap.
 But with a bit of research I learned that hypnotism is actually a deeper form of meditation, just with a specific goal in mind.

 The more I looked into it, the more it seemed like the magic fix I was looking for.
-Though there's not really any scientific evidence proving hypnosis can mend a broken heart, it's a legit therapy for related conditions like pain and anxiety.
+Though there's not really any scientific evidence proving hypnosis can mend a broken heart, it's a legit therapy for related conditions like pain and anxiety, and it can even improve things like your motivation to work out.
 How great would it be to take a nap and wake up completely over Tom?
 Why wouldn’t I do that?

 So I set out to find a hypnotist to help me get over my heartbreak.
 Here's what happened.

 Breaking the ice

 At first, my situation was a bit out of Eternal Sunshine of the Spotless Mind.
 I spoke with certified hypnotist Elena Mosaner, who has experience in treating heartbreak, who asked me about my situation.
 “I really just want to get over this guy,” I told her.
 “Honestly, I want to forget he even exists.
 Do you think you can help?”